MatthewOliverKing/CaveX/README.md

 # CaveX

+For the current CaveX Project, see github.com/cavex.

 CaveX is a Mechanical Engineering Honours Group at the University of Adelaide, South Australia.
-This is where all of our software lives.
+This is my copy of my team's software as of September 2021.

 We have designed and are building a semi-autonomous robot for mapping cave systems such as the Naracoorte Cavex using SLAM and LiDAR.
 We are using a Velodyne PUCK, Dynamixel XL servos and a Jetson Nano and OpenCR1.0 control boards.